The ISO 27001 Implementation Phase Key Steps

 Create a plan to outline the objectives, target audience, and schedule for the awareness activities.

 My advice is to plan it out in quarterly or half-year intervals.
-There should always be an active communication plan as part of your ISMS, but it doesn’t stipulate how far out it needs to be for.
+There should always be an active communication plan as part of your ISMS, but it doesn’t stipulate how far in advance it needs to be.

 Also, try not to overwhelm people.
 The greatest level of compliance comes from the simplest messages.